NG-ZORRO/ng-zorro-antd/components/icon/doc/index.en-US.md

 ### Set Default TwoTone Color

-When using the two-tone icons, you provide a global configuration like `{ nzIcon: { nzTwotoneColor: 'xxx' } }` via `NzConfigService` or call corresponding `set` method to change two default twotone color.
+When using the two-tone icons, you provide a global configuration like `{ icon: { nzTwotoneColor: 'xxx' } }` via `NzConfigService` or call corresponding `set` method to change two default twotone color.

 ### Custom Font Icon